PrestaShop/docs/themes/reference/templates/templates-layouts.md

 ## Layouts

-The layout is the organisation of the page, the way in which the parts of your design are arranged.
+The layout is the organisation of the page: how the parts of your design are arranged.

-The typical example is the sidebar: is there a sidebar on your category page or is your product listing is taking the whole space.
+The typical example is the sidebar: is there a sidebar on your category page or is your product listing taking the whole space?

 In PrestaShop, users are given the ability to change the layout of each page independently.
 As a template developer, it's your role to ensure your theme is compatible.

 ![Configure layout](../img/configure-layout.png)